 The University of Scouting course offerings are organized into seven colleges.
 Each college provides unique support of their respective areas and is chaired by a Dean who is responsible for courses and instructors in their respective areas.
-For the year 2019, we are offering courses in the following areas:
+For the year 2020, we are offering courses in the following areas:

 - 1. College of Cub Scouting

-- 2. College of Boy Scouting
+- 2. College of Scouting

 - 3. College of General Studies

 - 4. College of Outdoor Ethics

-- 5. College of Youth Leadership
+- 5. College of Venturing

 - 6. College of Order of the Arrow

-- 7. College of Adult Training
+- 7. Adult Training